 Course Objective:

-Feedback is one of the best learning experiences: Participants of Module 2 will be given individual feedback on their texts in order to strengthen their future proposals.
+Feedback is one of the best learning experiences: In Module 2, participants will be given individual feedback on their texts in order to strengthen their future writing skills.

 Topics: